The 2022 World Cup is down to its final teams, with just a smattering of games before a champion emerges.

 It might have been Brazil’s tournament to lose, before it ran into Croatia.
 (Nobody wins in a shootout, except that Croatia did, and it advanced.)
 But then Croatia ran into Argentina in the semifinals, and that was that.
 France has been pretty scary, too, though, handling England in the quarters to set up a showdown with Morocco in the semis.

 Will Messi walk off with a win?
 Will something unexpected happen?
 Only one way to find out!

 Here’s how to watch the rest of the World Cup, which wraps up with the final on December 18.

-If you’re in the United States, you’ll be able to watch all 64 matches on either Fox or FS1.
+If you’re in the United States, you’ll be able to watch every match on either Fox or FS1.
 Both channels are available on every major streaming service in the United States, which is good, because it makes it super easy to stream World Cup 2022.
 And it’s a relatively even split, with 35 matches on Fox and 29 on FS1.